ATP Marrakech

 The current champion in the men’s singles event is Roberto Carballes Baena who beat Alexandre Muller 4-6, 7-6, 6-2 in the 2023 singles final.

-The below list of winners and runner-ups in the men’s singles goes back to 2012.
+The below list of past winners and runners-up in the men’s singles goes back to 2012.
 For a full list, check out the official ATP Tour website.

 YearWinnerRunner UpScore in Final